Unlock your economic potential

 What is the difference between BA economics and BSc economics?

-"This is one of the most common questions I get asked by prospective students.
+"This is a common questions I get asked by prospective students.
 Essentially, the difference between a BA and a BSc in economics can be found in the focus and mathematical content of the course."

 Here's a brief outline of the differences between BA and BSc economics degrees: